 What we do

-The Federation of Galaxy Explorers is a 501(c)3 non-profit organization that seeks to inspire youth in the fields of science and engineering.
-Students in the Galaxy Explorers program attend after school “Mission Team” meetings where they participate in hands-on lessons that support The National Science Education Standards.
+The Federation of Galaxy Explorers is a 501(c)3 non-profit organization that educates and inspires youth in space science and engineering.
+Students in the Galaxy Explorers program attend after school “Mission Team” meetings where they participate in hands-on activities that support The National Science Education Standards.
 Mission Team members are rewarded for participation and achievements with ribbons, patches, medals, and certificates.

 Galaxy Explorer lessons target five primary themes: